magick93/siren/README.md

 ### Docker (Recommended)

-Docker is the recommended way to run a webserver that hosts Siren and can be connected to via a web browser.
+Docker is the recommended way to run Siren.
+This will expose Siren as a webapp.

-`docker` is required to be installed with the service running.

-Configuration is doen with environemnt variables, the best way to get started is by copying `.env.example` to `.env` and editing the relvant sections (typically, this would at least include `BEACON_URL`, `VALIDATOR_URL` and `API_TOKEN`)
+Configuration is done through environemnt variables, the best way to get started is by copying `.env.example` to `.env` and editing the relevant sections (typically, this would at least include `BEACON_URL`, `VALIDATOR_URL` and `API_TOKEN`)

 Then to run the image:

-`docker-compose up`
+`docker compose up`
 or
 `docker run --rm -ti --name siren -p 3443:443 --env-file $PWD/.env sigp/siren`

 This will open port 3443 and allow your browser to connect.

-To start Siren, visit `https://localhost:3443` in your web browser. (ignore the certificate warning).
+To start Siren, visit `https://localhost:3443` in your web browser (ignore the certificate warning).

-Advanced users can mount their own certificate with `-v $PWD/certs:/certs` (the config expects 3 files: `/certs/cert.pem` `/certs/key.pem` `/certs/key.pass`)
+Advanced users can mount their own certificate (the config expects 3 files: `/certs/cert.pem` `/certs/key.pem` `/certs/key.pass`)

 ## Building From Source